jamespankhurst/jamespankhurst/README.md

 http://www.trackpro.co.uk

-This was a great tool for landlords, but was of no use to the.
+This was a great tool for landlords, but was of no use to tenants.

-In the current and future generations, for many, home ownership hss become a *hope*, rather than an expectation.
+In the current and future generations, for many, home ownership hss become a *hope*, rather than an *expectation*.

 Yet the landlords and property management companies hold all the cards.

 So I've decided to re-write my code once again, this time for the tenant...

-Letcomm
+*Letcomm*

+See pinned tab below.

+Recent events gave me time to study Javascript.

+Obviously I have been using for years, but as a back end coder, really just passed data for the designers.

+Harking back to my Commodore 64 coding days, I decided to makke a game.

+*Orion Dice Decide*

-See pinned link below.
+See pinned tab below.

 <!--
 - 👯 - 🤔 - 💬 - 📫 - 😄 -